 You are welcome to contact us to join the lab if you share the belief that independent line of deep thinking, whether you are in Toledo or elsewhere, is vital for doing intellectually satisfying science.

 The theme of our research is to understand how high-fidelity chromosome segregation is achieved in normal mitosis and how cell division can go awry to affect human health.
 We are interested in learning about both execution machinery and regulatory mechanisms during mitosis.The rationale of our cancer research is that aneuploid cancer cells require genetic or epigenetic alterations to survive and proliferate.
 Identifying these recurring modifications in aneuploid cancer genomes will offer insights into tumorigenesis and potential drug targets.
 We have realized the limitations of regular 2D cell culture in studying cancer so are exploiting different 3D cell culture systems and animal models for cancer research.
-We currently focus on characterizing chromosomal instability (CIN) signature genes in breast cancers.
+We currently focus on dissecting the functions of chromosomal instability (CIN) signature genes in breast cancers.

 Research Images, Videos and other Results